antonycc/www.diyaccounting.co.uk/README.md

 [x] Replace gb-ct references with either test resources in gb-web-local or the published image (when running docker) [x] Consolidate product and download urls
-[x] Generate mirrors using published diyaccounting-web Docker images [ ] Deploy CDN using terraform and assign *.diy certificate [ ] Update route 53 config with live. and stage. entries [ ] Create authenticated endpoint for stage
+[x] Generate mirrors using published diyaccounting-web Docker images [~] Deploy CDN using terraform and assign *.diy certificate [ ] TODO: Add S3 bucket for backend and reference wiuth Terragrunt [ ] Add terraform module to apply update route 53 config with live. and stage. entries [ ] Create authenticated endpoint for stage
 [ ] Secure Origins in both accounts and Polycode too
-[ ] Fix privilages and deploy using the specific deployment user [ ] Move to GitHub private repository and rename project to www.diy....
+[ ] Fix privilages and deploy using the specific deployment user [x] Move to GitHub private repository and rename project to www.diy....
-[ ] Implement GitHub actions to build the mirror and run a link checker.
+[~] Implement GitHub actions to build the mirror
 [ ] Use GitHub actions to run a link checker.
 [ ] Review me and ensure all examples work and update output [ ] (MDCMS repository) Update content for open source